Beat the I’m bored blues with this totally random list of 10 Awesome Ways to have fun in Downtown St. Louis…with kids.

 7) Have a some old spaghetti.
 Wait, that doesn’t sound right.
 Dine at the Old Spaghetti Factory on Laclede’s Landing.
 It’s not The Hill, but the building is fun, the food is tasty and the bill is surprisingly cheap.

 8) Eat the best pretzel in the world.
 Gus’ Pretzel sticks are a popular St. Louis fundraiser item and can you can find the regular twists (frozen) in most local grocery stores.
 But if you’re near the brewery, stop by for a fresh one.
 Bring cash, they don’t take plastic.
 Ok, they take credit/debit if you’re buying at least $20 in stuff.
 That’s a lot of pretzels.

 9) Go city spelunking.
 Take the kids to the City Museum, the most interesting interactive “children’s museum” in the country.
 Seriously, Google it.
 You can crawl through tunnels, can climb on art and slide down a SEVEN story slide in this converted factory-o-fun.
 Warning: this museum is not safe for helicopter parents.
 You’ll want a helmet.
 And kneepads.
 Maybe some GPS locator device to strap to the children.
 (Is she gone?
 Ok, everyone else: you’ll have a blast!!)

 But seriously, this place is for older kids.
 Leave the babies at home.

 10) Time travel to Union Station.
 Ok, I’m not going to lie, Union Station is in a “rebuilding” phase–you’ve no doubt heard about the big fish tank they’re installing, right?
-Right now all you can do is feed the fish and watch the Fire and Light show.
-But in October we’ll be able to ride the new Ferris Wheel and by Christmas 2019 there will be sharks and all manner of fish to watch!
+Right now the only fish you’ll see are in the pond outside, but the St. Louis Wheel is now open, and so is the new Soda Fountain restaurant.
+By Christmas 2019 there will be sharks and all manner of fish to watch!
 You can avoid the parking fee by taking the Metro Link, which stops just outside.